autodesk-platform-services/aps-pkce-desktop-app/README.md

 2 – app redirects the user to authorization server

-3 – after loging in and allowing access, authorization server sends credential code to call-back url
+3 – after logging in and allowing access, authorization server sends credential code to call-back url and this request is intercepted by the desktop app.

-4 – web app receives the code and sends it to desktop app using SignalR

-5 – Desktop app sends credential code with code verifier to Exchange it for a token
+4 – Desktop app sends credential code with code verifier to Exchange it for a token

-6 – Oauth API returns the token (including refresh token) to desktop app
+5 – Oauth API returns the token (including refresh token) to desktop app